Injective stabilization of additive functors. II. (Co)torsion and the Auslander-Gruson-Jensen functor: Torsion, cotorsion, and the Auslander-Gruson-Jensen functor

-In the case when $\Lambda$ is an algebra over a commutative ring $R$, the connections between torsion and cotorsion can be made more pointed by utilizing the generalized Auslander-Reiten formula~\cite[Proposition~8.9]{MR-1}.
+In the case when $\Lambda$ is an algebra over a commutative ring $R$, the connections between torsion and cotorsion can be made more pointed by utilizing the generalized Auslander-Reiten formula~\cite[Proposition~9.7]{MR-1}.
 Let $\mathbf{J}$ be an injective $R$-module and $D_{\mathbf{J}} := \Hom_{R} (\blank, \mathbf{J})$.
-By~[\textbf{ibid}.], we have
+Then

 where $A$ is an arbitrary right $\Lambda$-module and $B$ is an arbitrary left $\Lambda$-module.
-Specializing to the case $B = _{\Lambda}\!\!\Lambda$, we immediately have
+Specializing to the case $B = \prescript{}{\Lambda}{\Lambda}$, we immediately have

 \begin{proposition} In the above notation,

 i.e., for each injective $R$-module $\mathbf{J}$ and each right $\Lambda$-module $A$, we have an isomorphism $D_{\mathbf{J}}(\injt(A)) \simeq \injc(D_{\mathbf{J}}(A))$ which is functorial in $A$. \end{proposition}